 In addition to the trail maintenance and development grant, OPRHP administers a reimbursement grant for costs incurred by municipal police agencies in the enforcement of snowmobile rules, regulations, and safety training.
-Through December 31, 2016, this program offered up to 50% reimbursement with the maximum award to an individual county capped at \$12,500 and a statewide total maximum payout of \$150,000.
-As of January 1 2017, a legislative change increased the reimbursement to 75% with a county maximum of \$37,500 and a statewide cap of \$200,000.
+Reimbursement is 75% of approved expenditures with a county maximum of \$37,500 and a statewide cap of \$200,000.
 Funding is provided from the trail fund and the submission deadline is the end of May each year.
-Due to this deadline, the 2017-2018 grants have not been processed at the date of this publication.
-For the 2016-2017 season, 18 agencies participated receiving a total of \$112,478.06.
-This represents a significant increase from 2015-16, and OPRHP expects the change in award amounts to increase the total reimbursement yet again in 2017-2018.
+Due to this deadline, the 2018-2019 grants have not been processed at the date of this publication.
+For the 2017-2018 season, 20 agencies participated with approved claims totaling \$230,858.96 which was pro-rated to the maximum of \$200,000.
+OPRHP expects a continued rise in claims, and thus a continued decrease in the reimbursement percentage to participating agencies due to the statewide cap.